sfm-tools/branch-remover/README.md

 You can use the `{branch}` marker to get the name of the removed branch.

-If the result of the command execution is the string "0" or "false", then removing will be prevented.
+If the result of the command execution is the string `"0"` or `"false"`, then removing will be prevented.

 The following example shows creating a backup of a branch before removing: